 Botswana Adventure Safari – Okavango Delta & Kalahari Desert Itinerary:

-Day 1 Arrive Maun, Botswana and fly via light aircraft to our first remote safari camp in the vast Central Kalahari Game Reserve.
+Day 1 Fly to our first camp in the Central Kalahari Game Reserve.

-Days 3-4 Explore beautiful Deception Valley and environs in search of wildlife including lion, cheetah, oryx, springbok and honey badger.
+Days 3-4 Explore Deception Valley in search of wildlife like lion and cheetah.

-Day 11 Take a guided tour of spectacular Victoria Falls before saying goodbye to new friends and departing for home.
+Day 11 See spectacular Victoria Falls before saying goodbye to new friends.